tenda-dev/siremis/README.md

 Web: https://www.siremis.org

-Compatible with Kamailio: v5.2.x and v5.3.x
+Compatible with Kamailio: v5.x

   * https://www.kamailio.org

+Note: Siremis works with PHP 7.x and it has no support for PHP 8.x.

 ### Install